ShanKothari/CABO-trait-models/README.md

 ## How to use

 This repository is *not* a software package or any sort of user-oriented product that people can use without further modification.
 It *is* meant to be a reasonably well-documented and faithful record of the analyses carried out in the two manuscripts listed above.
 Some analyses should be easily reproducible, with some modification, given the scripts and the archived data (see **Associated data** below).
-However, we do not (for example) include the TRY data.
+However, we do not (for example) include the TRY data, the LOPEX and ANGERS data, and the model coefficients for the Serbin et al. (2019) paper that both of our papers cite.
+These can all be downloaded from original sources cited in those papers.
 Users will also have to (for example) change paths to the directories where they have saved the files locally.

 ## Associated data products

-There are a few associated data products (DOIs forthcoming):
+There are a few associated data products:

 1. The main CABO dataset, including traits and spectra, are found [here](https://ecosis.org/package/cabo-2018-2019-leaf-level-spectra) at EcoSIS.
 Reflectance, transmittance, and absorptance spectra are available.
-2. The complete Dessain project is not yet archived, but will be upon publication of manuscript (2).
+2. [Dessain](https://ecosis.org/package/ddca5025-2d9a-4769-b7b8-40153d64559d) data are available at that link.
-3. [LOPEX](https://ecosis.org/package/leaf-optical-properties-experiment-database--lopex93-) and [ANGERS](https://ecosis.org/package/angers-leaf-optical-properties-database--2003-), used in the external validation, are available at those respective links
+3. [LOPEX](https://ecosis.org/package/leaf-optical-properties-experiment-database--lopex93-) and [ANGERS](https://ecosis.org/package/angers-leaf-optical-properties-database--2003-) data used in the external validation are available at those respective links
 4. In script 10, I read in [fresh-](https://ecosis.org/package/fresh-leaf-cabo-spectra-from-herbarium-project), [pressed-](https://ecosis.org/package/pressed-leaf-cabo-spectra-from-herbarium-project), and [ground-](https://ecosis.org/package/pressed-leaf-cabo-spectra-from-herbarium-project)leaf spectra from another manuscript ([Kothari et al. 2022](https://www.biorxiv.org/content/10.1101/2021.04.21.440856), in press _Methods in Ecology and Evolution_) available at those respective links.

 Even more raw data can be queried from the [CABO Data Portal](https://data.caboscience.org/leaf/).